 Do-it-yourselfers will find trellises easy to make with lightweight wood that may be already lying around, in a supply shed, garage, or side yard.

 Whether bought or made, a trellis needs to be strong enough to support the weight of plants as they grow and mature, and durable enough to withstand wind, rain, and snow.

 - Wrought iron

-- Sturdy synthetics
+- Strong synthetics or plastics

 Esapaliered trees and shrubs are also a form of a trellis.
 Like vines on a trellis, small trees are trained to grow flat against a wall, spreading and anchored to wire, string, or another anchor in a decorative fashion.